Filter Content

 Are you able to help in the canteen?

+Parent/carer helpers are most welcome in the Canteen.
 A lending hand is always required and very much appreciated.

 Helping in the Canteen is a great opportunity to meet new people and make a valuable contribution to the school.